British Neuroscience Association: Charitable objects

 The BNA is a member of the International Brain Research Organization (IBRO), the Federation of European Neuroscience Societies (FENS), and the Royal Society of Biology (RSB).

 Publications

-The BNA publishes a peer-reviewed scientific journal, Brain and Neuroscience Advances with Jeffrey W. Dalley (Cambridge University) and Kate Baker as co-editors-in-chief.
+The BNA publishes a peer-reviewed scientific journal, Brain and Neuroscience Advances with Kate Baker (University of Cambridge) as editor-in-chief.
 It also publishes the BNA Bulletin membership magazine.

 Events

 The headline event of the BNA is the biennial 'Festival of Neuroscience'.
 The festivals are unique in bringing together multiple people and organisations with a shared interested in neuroscience - societies, charities, companies, scientists, clinicians and members of the public too.